zalando/skipper/docs/operation/operation.md

 + `max-drop-probabilty=<float more than/equal to 0 and less than/equal to 1>` - the maximum possible probability of unhealthy endpoint being not considered
 while choosing the endpoint for the given request

+### Metrics

+A set of metrics will be exposed to track passive health check:

+* `passive-health-check.endpoints.dropped`: Number of all endpoints dropped before load balancing a request, so after N requests and M endpoints are being dropped this counter would be N*M.

 ## Memory consumption

 While Skipper is generally not memory bound, some features may require